-Over 100 children are showcased in this large-format book with a photo of each child’s bedroom next to their portrait and a caption about his or her life.
+Few books illustrate how multicultural and diverse our world is than this one.
+Over one hundred children are showcased in this large-format book with a photo of each child’s bedroom next to their portrait and a caption about his or her life.
 There’s the four-year-old Romanian boy who sleeps on an open-air mattress outside of Rome, Italy with his family each night, worried that the police might find them.
-And four-year-old Jasmine, who lives in Kentucky, USA and spends all her free time practicing for and participating in child pageants.
+And four-year-old Jasmine, who lives in Kentucky, USA, and spends all her free time practicing for and participating in child pageants.
 And also Sherap, a ten-year-old who lives in a Tibetan monastery in Kathmandu, Nepal.
-In total, kids from 13 different countries are shown in this fascinating book that highlights the sharp contrasts between not only wealth and poverty but also customs, religions, and culture.
+In total, kids from thirteen different countries are shown in this fascinating book that highlights the sharp contrasts between not only wealth and poverty but also customs, religions, and culture.
 Parents should beware that the last story in the book is about a gang member living in Rio de Janerio, Brazil who is shown with his face covered, holding a gun.

 Full of colors and graphics, This is How We Do It, is a delightful children’s book that explores how kids around the world live.
 The book follows eight fictional children from the countries of the United States, Peru, Italy, Uganda, Russia, Iran, India, and Japan and highlights what type of dwelling they live in, their family structure, what they wear, what they eat, how they go to school, how they learn, and how they play, among other cultural differences.
 The book is written with younger children in mind but adolescents will also be interested in learning more about other people from around the world.

-This wonderful book, written especially for children, takes a look at how specific children live around the world.
+This wonderful book, written especially for children, takes a look at the multicultural diversity in our world by showing how specific children live.
 Forty-four children are featured from six continents.
 One to two pages are dedicated to each child with one photo of them and one of their family, a plate of traditional food from where they live, and how they enjoy spending their free time, among other things.
 The photos and descriptions in Children Just Like Me are very relatable and easy for kids to read and understand.
 Together the individual stories show how kids around the world are in some ways similar but also very different.

 In this colorful book full of great photography and stories, kids see how children around the world learn.
 There are the children in Bangladesh who attend school on a boat that travels village to village picking up kids and teaching them along the way.
 And also kids in Haiti who attend school in tents.
 The story of a school in a remote section of Iran that has only four students.
 And a Canadian girl whose family lives on the island of New Caledonia and takes classes online.

-This book asks – what if we were to imagine the whole world as a village of just 100 people?
-Scaling billions of people down to this size provides perspective – for instance, 22 of the 100 people would speak a Chinese dialect, 24 people would have no electricity, 20 earn less than a dollar a day, 60 are always hungry, and 17 cannot read and write.
+This book asks – what if we were to imagine the whole world as a multicultural village of just one hundred people?
+Scaling billions of people down to this size provides perspective – for instance, twenty-two of the one hundred people would speak a Chinese dialect, twenty-four people would have no electricity, twenty earn less than a dollar a day, sixty are always hungry, and seventeen cannot read and write.

-This book provides an overview of children around the world by examining their families, homes, health, schooling, and play.
+This book illustrates the diversity of children around the world by examining their families, homes, health, schooling, and play.
 The book also asks “Are boys and girls treated equally?” and looks at children’s rights, children in the future, and children who live in war-torn countries.

 This is the story of how two adolescents – one from American and the other from Zimbabwe – came to be pen pals through a school project.
 While other students ended their correspondence after only a few exchanges, Caitlin and Martin continued writing for months and then years later.
 And through their letters and growing friendship, American Caitlin is able to help Zimbabwean Martin through an extremely uncertain and difficult time in his life.
 Since the story rotates between Caitlin’s comfortable suburban American life and Martin’s very basic living standards in Zimbabwe, readers are exposed to the stark contrasts between these two ways of life.
 Parents should be aware that when Caitlin enters the teen years she begins drinking, at one point gets into the car of a man she doesn’t know and has a boyfriend who does drugs.